 Once an ankle sprain occurs, immediately protect and rest it.
 Keep off your feet and get medical attention.
 Your body’s natural pain defense system will make the ankle sensitive to touch and movement.
 It’s trying to keep you from making it worse as you heal by rushing fluids and swelling to the area.

 As the swelling starts to increase, ice, compression, and elevation help remove that inflammation and manage pain.
-Modern science has brought us compression wraps to both remove the fluid and stabilize the joint.
+Modern science has brought us compression sleeves to both remove the fluid and stabilize the joint.
 Part of returning from injury is re-training the body to go through ranges of motion that it now fears.
 Wrapping your ankle in compression can help you to get back to normal, pain-free motion.

 Rotator Cuff Tendonitis